 - 1. During reactor operation and/or any movement of irradiated fuel there is the potential for release of radioactivity from fuel elements.
 Confinement will limit the consequences to the public from such a release. - 2.
-During reactor operation and/or any movement of irradiated fuel, the potential for release of radioactivity from fuel elements will be controlled by operating ventilation system.
+During reactor operation and/or any movement of irradiated fuel and/or fueled experiment the potential for release of radioactivity from fuel elements will be controlled by operating ventilation system.